Ada-Developers-Academy/ada-build/roundtable-guides/build-lessons-table.md

-## Introduction to Programming in Python

-The following lessons will introduce you to the fundamentals of programming including writing your first program, learning programming vocabulary, and learning to store and interact with data.
+# Ada Build

+The [Ada Build curriculum](http://ada-developers-academy.github.io/ada-build/) is designed as an introductory curriculum for Ada applicants and aspirants.

+# Review Discussion Guides

 The Review Discussion Guides will be used to facilitate discussion at the Saturday review sessions.

 | Order | Lesson                                                                                               | Review Discussion Guide |
 | :---- | :--------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- |